ContactSouth Florida Office

 Amy L. Koltnow

-Amy L. Koltnow, a Partner in Colodny Fass' Insurance Litigation and Business, Administrative and Commercial Law Divisions, focuses her practice on business, contract and insurance disputes, as well as real estate, trust and probate litigation.
+Amy L. Koltnow, a Shareholder, focuses her practice on business, contract and insurance disputes, as well as real estate, trust and probate litigation.
 From trial through appeals, she has represented individuals and companies in federal and state courts, as well as in arbitration and administrative forums.

 Ms. Koltnow oversees complex litigation matters and has successfully defended numerous class actions and insurance bad faith cases.
 She also has handled non-compete cases, partnership and corporate dissolutions, professional negligence claims, complex matters involving statutory interpretations, covenant and lien enforcement issues, foreclosures and collection matters, and enforcement of judgments.